 A verified Bexley plumber on this directory covers:

 Leaking taps and pipework.
 Dripping taps, weeping compression joints and slow leaks under sinks.
-In Bexley’s hard water supply zones, tap washers and ceramic cartridges degrade faster than in softer water areas — descaling and replacing the correct component is more efficient than a like-for-like swap without addressing the cause.
+In Bexley’s hard-water region, limescale can increase wear on tap washers and ceramic cartridges over time — descaling and replacing the correct component is more efficient than a like-for-like swap without addressing the underlying cause.

 Toilet repairs.
 Running cisterns, siphon replacements, fill valve blockages, pan connector leaks and concealed cistern faults.
-Hard water scale accelerates cistern component failure across Bexley’s DA postcodes.
+Hard-water scale can contribute to cistern component wear across Bexley’s DA postcodes.

 Hot water cylinder and immersion work.
 Many inter-war semis in Bexleyheath, Sidcup and Welling still run on gravity-fed open-vented systems with a hot water cylinder.
 Immersion heater element replacement, thermostat faults, cylinder connections and vent pipe issues all fall within a general plumber’s scope.